The art of knowing

 First, apologies take courage.
 When you admit that you were wrong, it puts you in a vulnerable position, which can open you up to attack or blame.
 Some people struggle to show this courage.

-‘… you may be following the advice “never apologize, never explain”… if you do, don’t expect to be seen as a wise or an inspiring leader.’
+‘You may be following the advice “never apologize, never explain”.
+If you do, don’t expect to be seen as a wise or an inspiring leader.’

 Alternatively, you may be so full of shame and embarrassment over your actions that you can’t bring yourself to face the other person.
 Or, you may be following the advice “never apologize, never explain”.
-It’s up to you if you want to be this arrogant, but, if you do, don’t expect to be seen as a wise or an inspiring leader.
+It’s up to you if you want to be this arrogant, but if you do, don’t expect to be seen as a wise or an inspiring leader.

 How to apologize appropriately